tmoens/zfm-documentation/policies-and-procedures/docs/d_6_configuration_management_policy.md

 ##### Implementation

 The system software is stored using git in GitHub.
-Configuration files that contain sensitive information like database passwords are excluded in .gitignore files.
+Configuration files that contain sensitive information like database passwords are excluded using .gitignore files.

 #### Baseline Configuration Client Systems